|Nutrition Facts (per serving)|

 The brandy old-fashioned is a simple variation on the classic bourbon cocktail.
 As the name suggests, the concoction uses brandy instead of whiskey.
 If you order an old-fashioned in Wisconsin, this will likely be the drink your bartender will serve.
 It is so popular, in fact, that it is thought of as the state's unofficial cocktail.

-Like the old-fashioned, this is a very simple cocktail.
-It flavors brandy with a bitters-soaked sugar cube that is muddled with orange and cherry.
+Like the traditional old-fashioned, this is a very simple cocktail.
+It flavors the brandy with a bitters-soaked sugar cube that is muddled with orange and cherry.
 It is typically topped with a splash of Sprite or 7-Up.

-- Saturate the cube with a splash of soda and bitters, add orange slices and cherries.
+Place the sugar cube in the bottom of an old-fashioned glass.
+Saturate the cube with a splash of soda and the bitters, then add orange slices and cherries.

-- Muddle these ingredients.
+Muddle the ingredients.

-- Add the brandy and stir well.
+Add the brandy and stir well.